hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default)
 will be followed.

-If `retry strategy` is not specified, then a default of our definition will be used (retry indefinitely, with exponential backoff limited to a maximum of 3 seconds).
+If `retry strategy` is not specified, then a default will be used (defined by us - retry indefinitely, with exponential backoff limited to a maximum of 3 seconds).
 A source's retry strategy applies to failures of reading records from or listing shards of a stream.

 The actual source created will be of type `StreamSource<Map.Entry<String, byte[]>>`, so basically a stream of